 DrChrono recently updated and improved our integration with Surescripts which brings enhancements to the refill request process.
 For more specific information, see our articles on refill requests for eRx and EPCS.

 The new workflow includes more patient details like recent appointment information and height, weight.
 DrChrono pulls the latest measurements to include in the prescription.

 You can also click on the View Patient Info button.
 For eRx, you can adjust total fills and approve the prescription.

 Another new feature is: a patient's address must be recorded in the chart to send a prescription.

 If you choose to replace the prescription, you can complete the process within the message.
 Previously, you would be taken to the patient's chart to complete the prescription.

 For controlled substances, when you replace with a new prescription, you can complete the request in the message without having to navigate to the patient chart.
 The Total Fills box will appear instead of refills.
 It will default to 1 for levels 1 and 2 controlled substances.

 Once you select Ready to Sign and Send Prescription, you will be prompted to complete

 You will be prompted to validate the prescription with two-factor authentication.
-Enter the your DrChrono password, the code sent to your device and click Sign & Send Prescription.
+Enter your DrChrono password, the code sent to your device, and click Sign & Send Prescription.

 Once the prescription is sent the refill request message will be archived.